phinze/phinze.github.io/_posts/2020-08-03-diagnosis.md

 listed: false
 ---

 Hello from the hospital, where I've been for the last three weeks.

-I'm in is what's known as a "hemonc" unit.
+I'm in what's known as a "hemonc" unit.
 "Hemonc" is short for "Hematology/Oncology."
 Translating those words to their colloquial equivalents you get:

  * Hematology = blood
  * Oncology = cancer

-Ok well this is not exactly sounding great, is it?
-Well let me tell you, dear reader: it is not!
-I am here because I have leukemia, and leukemia is decidedly not great.
+Hm well this is not exactly sounding great, is it?
+Let me tell you, dear reader: it is not!
+I am here because I have been diagnosed with leukemia, and leukemia is _decidedly not great_.

 Not everything about my current situation is bad though.
-In fact, there are actually buttloads of amazing and wonderful things that have come along with this One Very Bad Thing.
+There are in fact buttloads of amazing and wonderful things that have come along with this One Very Bad Thing.

 ## One Very Bad Thing